Full RNC convention in Charlotte 'very unlikely,' Gov. Roy Cooper says

 - All attendees would have to pass a clean health check prior to entering the dedicated chute to the Spectrum Arena -- where all attendees would then be processed through normal United States Secret Service screening with normal event queue lines

-Despite the safety measures suggested, the committee does not mention wearing safety masks or that attendees engage in social distancing.
+Despite the safety measures suggested, the Republican National Convention committee did not mention wearing safety masks or that attendees engage in social distancing.

+Cooper's response mentions that he has spoken with President Donald Trump and other top Republicans about how to safely allow the RNC to happen in Charlotte in August.

+Cooper wrote that he is happy to continue discussions with the RNC about what a scaled-down convention would look like.

+He emphasized that he wants Charlotte to host the Republican event, but said it was impossible to assume a full-scale event without specific social distancing and face-covering requirements.

+"I would hope that they would talk to Charlotte about a scaled-down convention," Cooper said Tuesday.
+"I think that's the prudent thing to do."

-The conference is scheduled to start on August 24 at the Spectrum Center in Charlotte.
+The conference is scheduled to start Aug.
+24 at the Spectrum Center in Charlotte, which seats more than 19,000 people.

+President Donald Trump has previously threatened to pull the convention away from North Carolina.

+WATCH: Gov. Cooper's response to Twitter threats to pull convention from NC

 North Carolina Department of Health and Human Services Secretary Mandy Cohen responded to the safety plan last week, saying the agency needed more information, including how many people will be in attendance.